ATV (Austria): History

 On December 1, 2011, a second channel called ATV2 (styled as ATV II) was launched.
 This channel is available throughout Austria via cable and satellite whereas terrestrial broadcasts are limited to selected regions.
 ATV2 focuses on movies, culture, news and other additional programming previously not covered by ATV.

 Two years after ATV2 was launched, ATV HD launched on July 15, 2013, ATV HD programs on HD television.

 At the end of August 2016, ATV CEO Herbert Kloiber announced to sell ATV.
 He described ATV as his biggest mistake.
 He had made a loss with the channel in double-digit millions.
 The German ProSiebenSat.1 Group was already early on the scene as a serious buyer, including the Austrian broadcaster Puls 4.
 On February 6, 2017, the takeover by ProSiebenSat.1 was finally concluded by contract.
 This must now be approved by the Federal Competition Authority.
 Approval is considered probable if certain conditions are met - one of which is the editorial independence of ATV.
 Critics see in the takeover a further concentration on the already weakly segmented Austrian television market.
 Thus, the advertising market is already dominated by the ProSiebenSat.1 group.

 The sale was executed on March 9, 2017 at the price of 25 million euros.
 The conditions were the maintenance of Austrian-related news and other Austrian formats such as Bauer sucht Frau, Pfusch am Bau etc. The conclusion of the takeover was announced on April 6, 2017.

 The new owner also wants to continue ATV2.
-A new concept will be developed by the end of 2017.
-At the beginning of 2018 a soft re-launch of the channel is to take place.
+A new concept was developed by the end of 2017 and moved to Marx Media Quarter at that time.
+At the beginning of 2018 a soft re-launch of the channel took place; from 2 May of that year, ATV was in charge of all of PSS1's Austrian channels.